Where Are They now? A new article series

 Chris/Robin Todd

 Chris Todd, now Robin Todd, was the writer that put together all of the data cubes.
 While their role in the writing of Deus Ex was not quite as important as Sheldon Pacotti’s, datacubes usually reinforced the themes of Deus Ex, and included both fictional and real-life novels.
-He wrote flavor text to give the world a lot more color, and he also included excerpts from G.K.
+They wrote flavor text to give the world a lot more color, and also included excerpts from G.K.
 Chesterson’s book “The Man Who Was Thursday” which includes several themes included in Deus Ex.

 It is also important to note that they wrote the dialogue for the intro and outro cutscenes for the game(spoilers for the outro cutscenes, naturally).
 Originally they worked on Wing Commander 3source as a programmer.